-Using Adobe Acrobat Professional DC
+Using Adobe Acrobat Pro

 Prepare, protect, and deliver professional PDF communications

-Introducing Adobe® Acrobat® DC Pro software.
+Introducing Adobe® Acrobat® Pro software.
 Experience the full power of Acrobat Dynamic PDF to deliver next-generation PDF communications.
 Collaborate more easily.
 Share information more securely.
 Gather feedback more efficiently.
 Increase impact by adding rich media.

-As with all of our classes, our Adobe Acrobat Professional classes are hands-on and project-driven.
+As with all of our classes, our Adobe Acrobat Pro training classes are hands-on and project-driven.
 In this 2-day introductory class, the projects include creating a PDFs from a variety of sources, include Microsoft and Adobe applications.
 In addition, you will be working on enhancing a catalog and a conference brochure, exporting a Statement of Work document from Word and securing it, combining a variety of file formats into a single document for a board meeting, and creating a client feedback form.
 For more details on the specific features covered, see the list under Class Topics.

 Because students will work along with the instructor to complete a series of projects, we recommend using two displays in our online classes (this could be two monitors, two computers or a computer and a tablet), so that the student can keep one eye on the instructor’s screen as they work.

 An eBook copy of the workbook and the data files will be sent to you prior to the start of the class.

 Who should attend an Adobe Acrobat Pro training class?

 This class is designed for someone who is comfortable using their computer, but is new (or fairly new) to using Acrobat Professional.
 It is also appropriate for those who are comfortable making basic PDFs, but do not feel confident editing and enhancing existing PDFs, or repurposing content.